-What Can a Handyman Do in Elizabeth City, North Carolina?
+What Can a Handyman Do Without a License in Elizabeth City, North Carolina?

 In Elizabeth City (Pasquotank County), a “handyman” can generally perform small repair and maintenance jobs without a North Carolina general contractor license as long as each job stays under the state’s contracting threshold (commonly treated as $40,000 total cost including labor and materials).
 However, electrical, plumbing, HVAC, and fire-sprinkler work are separately regulated trades in NC and typically require the appropriate state trade license and permits even on small jobs.